walterliu417/lichess-bot-parrot/README.md

 This is Walter Liu's implementation of lichess-bot, using my own chess engine.
-It uses a value-based neural network which was trained on 60+ million Stockfish evaluations from the Lichess database, and a simple alpha-beta search with iterative deepening.
-Performance will be updated soon!
+It uses a value-based neural network which was trained on 80+ million Stockfish evaluations from the Lichess database, and a simple alpha-beta search with iterative deepening.
+Currently the bot achieves an estimated ELO of 1200 (decent opening, some positional understanding, not very good at tactics).
+Its profile can be viewed on Lichess at (https://lichess.org/@/parrot-bot) .

+At the moment I am working on a new training routine using curriculum learning to allow the network to recognise more tactical positions by incorporating the Lichess puzzle database into the training data.
+Performance will be updated soon! (hopefully)

 For more information on how the network was trained and deployed, check out the Colab Notebooks folder.